 COVID-19 has changed the world and with many businesses accelerating their digital transformation, we can hope to see an emergence of increased automated solutions.
 Artificial Intelligence jobs are future-proof and promise to deliver major disruptive innovations to different industry verticals.
 Many students cite the reason for enrolling online in these programs as being more affordable than attending full-time college degrees and there are many professionals who are switching occupations since non-tech sectors are vulnerable and prone to job loss, financial uncertainties, and other economic factors.

 Individuals who pursue a career in AI and machine learning need to be highly motivated since these disciplines require a lot of self-learning.
 However, the time and energy invested are worth it since AI and Machine learning courses are intensive by nature, thus preparing students for good career opportunities.
 Top companies like Apple, Google, IBM, etc., do not even consider a college degree for their employment requirement and simply request applicants for their portfolios.
 Since Artificial Intelligence is a growing landscape, the technology is always evolving and learners have to stay up-to-date with the latest trends.
+To make a standout impression in this dynamic field, it's crucial to craft an exceptional machine learning resume.

 Core Subjects for AI and Machine Learning